 High-quality photos are important to capture shoppers’ interest.
 According to Google, 50% of online shoppers say imagery inspires them to make a purchase.
 However, high-res pictures of the product itself aren’t enough.

 What PDPs need in order to draw consumers in is authentic visual and social content — and not just of models.
-Engaging product pages should include user-generated content from users and influencers alike, and should showcase real people actually using the product, as in the example below from Parachute Home.
+Engaging product pages should include user-generated content from users and influencers alike, and should showcase real people actually using the product.
 Photos that show people using a product are 67% more likely to drive offline conversions, according to Pinterest.

 Customers are more likely to interact with brands that fit their lifestyle.
-Brands can share their unique take on lifestyle by featuring engaging user imagery on product pages.
+You can share your unique take on lifestyle by featuring engaging user imagery on product landing pages.